How long does it take to train an Elephant Random Walk: Introduction

 which has two eigenvalues $\lambda_1=1$ and $\lambda_2=2p-1$.
 It is well-known that the asymptotic behavior of such urn model depends on whether the second eigenvalue of the mean replacement matrix is lower or higher than half of the first eigenvalue, which points to the phase transition for the ERW.

 The asymptotic behavior of the ERW in different regimes is well-known.
-For detailed analysis, see \cite{{connectiontourns}, {martingale approach}, {universality}, {CLT}, {invariance}, {recurrence for 1d ERW}, {fix point}, {superdiffusive limiting law}, {correlated Bernoulli}, {superdiffusive ERW}, {Lucile PhD thesis}}.
+For detailed analysis, see \cite{{connectiontourns}, {martingaleapproach}, {universality}, {CLT}, {invariance}, {recurrencefor1dERW}, {fixpoint}, {superdiffusivelaw}, {correlatedBernoulli}, {superdiffusiveERW}, {LucilePhDthesis}}.
 In the superdiffusive regime (for $p>3/4$), we have

 where $L$ is a non-degenerate random variable, which has mean zero when there has been no training.
 However, even if we only train the elephant to move into $+1$ in the first step, denoting this elephant by $S^{(1)}$, then the corresponding limiting random variable $L^{(1)}$ has a positive mean.
 This shows that the superdiffusive ERW is trained already after the first step.
 In the diffusive regime (i.e., $p<3/4$), when the training is absent, the same rescaling applies for every memory parameter $p<3/4$: the rescaled process $\bigl(n^{-1/2} S(\lfloor nt \rfloor)\bigr)_{t \geq 0}$ converges in distribution as $n \to \infty$, in the sense of Skorokhod.
 More specifically, we have: